-- Within three months of joining: you are treated as though you have never been a member of the Scheme.
+- When opting out, within three months of joining: you are treated as though you have never been a member of the Scheme.
 You will be paid a refund of your contributions through your employer’s payroll.

-- Between three months and two years of joining: you will be able to take a refund of contributions, leave your benefits on hold or transfer them to another pension scheme.
+- Up to two years of joining: you will be able to take a refund of contributions, leave your benefits on hold or transfer them to another pension scheme.
 If you have other Local Government Pension Scheme (LGPS) membership, or have transferred in any other pension benefits, then this might stop you from having a refund.

 - After two years: you can leave your benefits on hold or can transfer them to another pension scheme.
 We cannot pay your benefits to you as a pension until you have left your job (the employment that you opted out of) and have reached age 55.